Why Math is Often Misunderstood (and How to Prevent Falling Behind at the Start of the New School Year)

 algebra homework with pencil

-At the start of each school year, I recommend that students create and stick to a math routine.
+I recommend that students create and stick to a math routine.
 Practice is essential for mastery of math concepts, just as it is with playing a musical instrument or a sport.
 In advanced math courses, instructors may “recommend” problem sets but not collect them for a grade.
+Other teachers don’t assign math homework at all.

 While it’s tempting for students to skip syllabus items that aren’t directly associated with a grade, completion of practice problems ensures mastery, which ultimately leads to success on formal assessments.